vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 {
-  "yql": "select id from vector where ([{\"targetHits\":10}]nearestNeighbor(binary_code, q_hash_code));", "ranking.profile": "coarse-ranking", "ranking.features.query(q_binary_code): [..],
+  "yql": "select id from vector where ([{\"targetHits\":10}]nearestNeighbor(binary_code, q_hash_code));", "ranking.profile": "coarse-ranking", "ranking.features.query(q_binary_code): [-18,-14,28,...],
   "hits":10
 }
 </pre>

-Vespa also allows combining the nearest neighbor search query operator with other query operators and filters which for the exact case reduces the complexity of the NN search as fewer candidates as evaluated which saves memory bandwidth and CPU instructions.
-For example the below example filters on a `is_visible` `bool` type field.
+Vespa also allows combining the nearest neighbor search query operator with other query operators and filters.
+Using filtering reduces the complexity of the nearest neighbor search as fewer candidates as evaluated which saves memory bandwidth and CPU instructions.
+An example is below, See also <a href="https://blog.vespa.ai/image-similarity-search/">this blog post</a> for more examples of combining nearest neighbor search with filters.

 <pre>
 {